TheVisualHub/VisualFactory/UltimateSmoothMD/README.md

 4️⃣ **Stochastic Smooth** (default): “Casino‑style” random window selection 🎲 This strategy introduces a "smart randomness" concept, inspired mainly by principles seen in casino games and poker decision-making, where small corrections (0 or +/- 1) are more likely, mimicking conservative choices in risk-based games.
 Occasionally, the algorithm introduces a small "bluff" or edge for models with mid-range IDs (like poker players pushing for unexpected moves), adding further variability to the smoothing factors.

-5️⃣ **RMSF-Calibrated**: estimates a window size based on atomic fluctuations, mapping RMSF-like variation into a smoothing window.
+5️⃣ **RMSF-based Smooth**: estimates a window size based on atomic fluctuations, mapping RMSF-like variation into a smoothing window.

 ---